This is the best Chocolate Chip Cookies recipe you will ever need. They are chewy yet soft, and have the perfect balance of sweet and salty!

 - 1 1/2 teaspoon pure vanilla extract

-- Meanwhile, sift or mix together flour, salt and baking soda in a medium bowl.
-In a small measuring cup, add the egg, egg yolk, milk and vanilla extract, whisk together.
-Set aside.
+Meanwhile, sift or mix together flour, salt, baking powder and baking soda in a medium bowl.
+In a small measuring cup, add the egg, egg yolk, milk and vanilla extract, whisk together and set aside.

-- Add the cool butter and sugar in another mixing bowl and beat with a paddle attachment on medium speed until fluffy and lighten in color, about 2 minutes.
+Add the cool butter and sugar in a stand mixer bowl and beat with a paddle attachment on medium speed until fluffy and lighten in color, about 2 minutes.

-- Add the egg mixture to the butter/sugar mixture and beat on low speed to combine, about 30 seconds to a minute.
+Add the egg mixture to the butter/sugar mixture and beat on medium speed for another 2 minutes.

-- Once all the flour is incorporated, turn the mixer speed to stir and add the chocolate chip, mix until the chips are evenly distributed.
+Once all the flour is incorporated, turn the mixer speed to stir and add the chocolate chips, mix until the chips are evenly distributed.

-- Let cool on the baking sheet for 5 minutes then transfer with a spatula to cool on a wire rack.
+Let cool on the baking sheet for 5 minutes then transfer with a spatula to cool completely on a wire rack.

-- The milk chocolate chip I always use are larger size chips which make the cookies more like chocolate chunk cookies.
+- The milk chocolate chip I always use are larger size chips which makes it chunkier.

 - Use newly open baking soda to allow the dough to properly rise.